-For over thirty years, Botanics Wholesale has been known as the go to source for specimen palms and trees.
+For over forty years, Botanics Wholesale has been known as the go to source for specimen palms and trees.
 We are currently growing over 150 species of palms, cycads, flowering and native trees, as well as thousands of large container grown fruit trees.

 Over the span of those decades, we have introduced a number of palms and trees that have now become industry standards.
 We thrive on the discovery and introduction of new and beautiful plants.
 We initially trial these new plants in our own gardens or in the gardens of our customers (often in different climates and exposures) to determine durability and suitability for the landscapes where they will ultimately make their home .
 We know our material, what works where, and we gladly share our experiences so that our clients will be successful in their landscaping endeavors.
 Just as many of the most respected landscape architects specify plants from Botanics Wholesale, we can help you create your unique and distinctive tropical garden.